How to Measure Picture Frames for Your Art or Photo

 And, of course, “Why are you talking about rabbits?”
 (They’re called rabbets!)

 You would think that explaining measuring picture frame dimensions would be a simple topic.
 Not so!
-To best help our customers find the right size picture frame for their artwork, we are here to fully clarify how a picture frame is measured and what you should look for when shopping for a picture frame.
+To best help our customers find the right size picture frame for their artwork, we are here to fully clarify how picture frames are measured and what you should look for when shopping for a picture frame.

 Measuring Your Artwork or Photo